AlexsLemonade/scpca-nf/README.md

 Fastq files for single-cell and single-nuclei RNA-seq samples are processed using [alevin-fry](https://alevin-fry.readthedocs.io/en/latest/).
 All samples are aligned, using selective alignment, to an index with transcripts corresponding to spliced cDNA and to intronic regions, denoted by alevin-fry as `splici`.
 `scpca-nf` can also process CITE-seq, bulk RNA-seq, and spatial transcriptomics.
-For more information on the processing of all types of modalities, please see the [ScPCA Portal docs](https://scpca.readthedocs.io/en/latest/).
+For more information on the processing of all modalities, please see the [ScPCA Portal docs](https://scpca.readthedocs.io/en/latest/).

-## Using scpca-nf to process samples in your HPC
+## Using scpca-nf to process your samples

-The `scpca-nf` workflow is currently set up to process samples as part of the ScPCA portal and requires access to AWS through the CCDL.
+The `scpca-nf` workflow is currently set up to process samples as part of [the ScPCA portal](https://scpca.alexslemonade.org/) and requires access to AWS through the Data Lab.
 For all other users, `scpca-nf` can be set up to process your samples in your computing environment by following the [instructions for using `scpca-nf` with external data](external-data-instructions.md).

-:warning: Please note that processing single-cell and single-nuclei RNA-seq samples, requires access to a high performance computing (HPC) environment that can accomodate up to 24 gb of RAM and 12 cpus.
+:warning: Please note that processing single-cell and single-nuclei RNA-seq samples, requires access to a high performance computing (HPC) environment that can accomodate up to 24 gb of RAM and 12 CPUs.

 To run `scpca-nf` on your own samples, you will need to complete the following steps: